-Regarding offshore wind energy, or perhaps even all renewable energy, floating wind turbines are the future.
-Fortunately for me as a meteorologist in Bergen, Norway happens to be at the forefront of development for this industry.
+Within offshore wind energy, or perhaps even all renewable energy, floating wind turbines are the future.
+As a meteorologist in Bergen, Norway, I'm fortunate to be in the country at the forefront of development for this industry.
 As renewable energy was also the topic of my PhD thesis, I have a great interest in this emerging technology.

 With the expertise our country has gained from our heavy involvement in the oil & gas industry, we are well-positioned to become early market leaders.
-One reason for this push in development is that any wind farms in Norwegian waters will have to be floating, due to the depth of the ocean off our coast.
+One reason for this push in development is that any wind farm in Norwegian waters will have to be floating, due to the depth of the ocean off our coast.
 When waters are shallower, turbines can be connected to the sea floor.
-Deeper waters mean the foundations must float — a more complicated solution.
+Deeper waters mean the foundations must float — a more complicated solution but better for the ocean's ecosystem.
 We therefore have a strong vested interest in this technology.

 Due to the high cost involved, Norway is one of only a handful of countries that have been able to properly develop floating turbines.
 While it will probably take another ten years to solve the economic, technical and environmental challenges around these structures, we are well on our way.

-Experts expect offshore wind to grow by more than 20 percent each year over the next several years, and floating wind farms will open up completely new growth opportunities.
+Experts foresee offshore wind growing by more than 20 percent each year over the next several years, and floating wind farms will open up completely new growth opportunities.

-Experts expect offshore wind to grow by more than 20 percent each year over the next several years, and floating wind farms will open up completely new growth opportunities.
+Experts foresee offshore wind growing by more than 20 percent each year over the next several years, and floating wind farms will open up completely new growth opportunities.
 The global market has enormous potential and will allow companies to harvest wind power from much larger areas of the ocean than just along the coast.

 In other regions of the world, such as the U.S., Asia and the Middle East — where wind energy is generating a lot of excitement — our experience will be a huge advantage in developing new projects.

 In some of these regions, such as the steeply-shelved coastlines of the U.S. West Coast, the Mediterranean and Japan, floating foundations are the only option.
-Here, the future is almost completely focused on floating turbines.
+In fact, nearly 80% of the ocean’s potential for offshore wind is in deep waters.
+Thus, the future is almost completely reliant on floating turbines.

 Apart from the time and expense it takes to develop floating turbine technology, there are additional technical challenges.
 Mounting these massive steel structures, which can measure up to 200 meters, is costly.
 They need anchors and chains weighing several tons and, if they are to operate in a harsh climate such as Norway’s, extremely strong equipment.

 Figuring out how to minimize movement in a floating structure is also a challenge.
 If waves cause the turbines to move too much, efficiency goes down.
-One possible solutions to this is to keep in mind that wind is more stable on the open sea than near the coast.
+One answer to this is to keep in mind that wind is more stable on the open sea than near the coast.

 Another demanding issue with floating turbines is the cost and difficulty of maintenance.
 Being far out at sea, where waves are higher, they can be difficult to access.